tainaj/baremetal-stm32/parts/part6/README.md

 https://vivonomicon.com/2018/08/23/bare-metal-stm32-programming-part-6-multitasking-with-freertos/

 ## Hardware
-For this lab, I used both the STM32F0 Discovery board and F303K8 Nucleo board; other boards are mentioned in the blog:
+For this lab, I used the STM32F0 Discovery board and F303K8 Nucleo board; other boards are mentioned in the blog:

 Development board | STM32F0DISCOVERY | NUCLEO-F303K8
 ------------------|------------------|---------------